johyexson/Customer_Segmentation_Analysis/README.md

 - Cluster D: These customers represented with green dots have been with the company for some time but generate a bit lower revenue.
 There is the however the potential for growth among these customers as most of them are fairly new to the company.

 Marketing Strategy:
-Customer lifetime value (CLV) is a measure of the total income a business can expect to bring in from a typical customer for as long as that person or account remains a client.
+Those customers that show high level of customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company should be provided compelling services that drive retention.
-Those customers that show high level of customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company should be prioritized for campaign.
+These users can then be passed over with regard to acquisition campaigns, saving budget that can be better spent elsewhere.
 # Code
 You can view the full code [here](Customer_Segmentation_Analysis.ipynb)